IceLuna/Eagle/docs/source/latest_release.rst

 Ambient
 -------
 The old way of working with skyboxes was changed.
-Now it's required to specify just one cubemap texture (with the .hdr extension) which also lits the scene (Image-based lighting with multiple-scattering).
+Now it's required to specify just one cubemap texture (with the .hdr extension) which also lights the scene (Image-based lighting with multiple-scattering).
 Additionally, materials have a new `Ambient Occlusion` input which can be used to affect ambient lighting.
 For example, if material's ambient occlusion is 0, that means the material won't be affected by ambient lighting.

 .. figure:: rendering/imgs/ibl.png